Believing in accessibility for all

 4.0 Complaints that cannot be dealt with under this policy

-4.1 There are certain types of complaints that are not covered by this policy and will not be considered or escalated as a complaint.
+4.1 We will accept a complaint unless there is a valid reason not to do so.
+There are certain types of complaints that are not covered by this policy and will not be considered or escalated as a complaint.
 They are:

-• When the issue took place more than six months ago.
+• when the issue took place more than twelve months ago.

-• Where we have specific arrangements with you, in line with our Persistent or Unreasonable Complainants Policy.
+• where we have specific arrangements in place in line with our Persistent or Unreasonable Complainants Policy.

 5.0 How to make a complaint